snitch-org/snitch/README.md

 `CHECK_THROWS_MATCHES(EXPR, EXCEPT, MATCHER);`

 This is similar to `REQUIRE_THROWS_MATCHES`, except that on failure the test case continues.
 Further failures may be reported in the same test case.

+#### Miscelaneous

+`FAIL(MSG);`

+This reports a test failure with the message `MSG`.
+The current test case is stopped.
+Execution then continues with the next test case, if any.

+`FAIL_CHECK(MSG);`

+This is similar to `FAIL`, except that the test case continues.
+Further failures may be reported in the same test case.

+`SKIP(MSG);`

+This reports the current test case as "skipped".
+Any previously reported status for this test case is ignored.
+The current test case is stopped.
+Execution then continues with the next test case, if any.

 ### Tags